Cape Town & Kruger Encompassed

 Days 7-8 Timbavati Private Nature Reserve (2B,1L,2D)

+This morning, visit to a Planeterra-supported Children’s Day School located just outside Krugar National Park.
 Continue to Timbavati Private Nature Reserve, adjoining Kruger National Park.
 Enjoy morning and evening open vehicle game drives searching out Africa's famed Big Five.
 In our downtime, enjoy a sundowner and breathtaking views from our luxury camp overlooking the river.
 For the next two days enjoy morning and evening game drives in our open safari vehicle in Timbavati Private Nature Reserve, adjoining the Kruger National Park, searching for elephant, lion, rhino, leopard and buffalo - Africa's famed Big 5.
 Nocturnal animals, including the big cats are regular sightings at night.
 Keep an eye out for white lions which the Timbavati Private Nature Reserve is known for, as it is one of very few places in the world which hosts those species.
 This is how your next two days will be: Early morning wake up call (around 5am), coffee/tea & rusks on the deck before the morning open vehicle game drive (approx 3 hours) starts.
 Return to the Lodge for brunch followed by some leisure time.
 Enjoy the pool or the lodge’s wooden deck overlooking the river, read a book or take an afternoon nap.
 Around 14:30pm enjoy High Tea (light lunch and cakes) before you hop on your late afternoon/ evening open safari vehicle game drive.
 Return, freshen up and meet for pre-dinner drinks and enjoy dinner.
 In 1993 the fences between the Kruger National Park and the Timbavati Reserve were removed to encourage natural species migration.
 Today the Timbavati Private Nature Reserve (TPNR) comprises 53,392 hectares of private land adjoining the Kruger National Park (KNP).
 Currently, there are over 40 mammal species in the Timbavati including the Big Five as well as 360 species of bird life.
 While relaxing and enjoying the breathtaking views from the lodge’s wooden deck overlooking the river, we listen to the sounds of Africa and search for shooting stars piercing through the night sky before we overnight in our luxury accommodation at the Simbavati River Lodge, meaning ‘lions that come down from the stars’.
 Day 7 - Approximate Distance: 150 km Estimated Travel Time: 3 hrs (including stops)

 Day 9 Johannesburg (1B,1D)